dogoncouch/pisectools/eye/README.md

   --ld                 enable low def video (400x300) (default)
 ```

-`3.3v` volts on GPIO pin 18 (from a motion sensor) turns the camera on.
-Camera turns off when the voltage stops.
+`3.3v` volts on GPIO pin 18 (from a motion sensor) turns the camera on and creates a syslog event.
+Camera turns off (with another syslog event) when the voltage stops.

 ## Usability
 This project is pre-alpha.
 Documentation is incomplete.